Mai TV: History

 In 2014, Mai TV got the rights to the Bundesliga from 2014 to 2015.

 In 2016, Mai TV got the rights to the UEFA Euro 2016.
 In late July, it was granted a Walesi slot, being on channel 4.

 In early 2017, 50% of Mai TV's shares were bought by the New-Methodist Christian Fellowship in Fiji.
 The remaining 50% is owned by Stanley Simpson.

+The channel made its first overseas trip in November 2025 with assistance from Pasifika TV, when members of its crew travelled to Auckland to provide a live pay-per-view stream of the Pacific Community Cup.

 Programming

 As of February 2020, Mai TV's programming consists mostly of Christian programs, including relays from TBN.
 The channel also aired 1News and relays of the Arirang channel at the time.

 A small number of local content is made, including Christian programming.